notalentgeek/note/docs/cv.md

 ### 2012 [GOGBOT](http://gogbot.nl/) - R.A.T Art Installation
 * Description: Originally from university project.
 Robot in a Tube (R.A.T) displayed the extend of "human" after several man-made organ transplants.
-* Responsibility: Hardware programmer with Arduino
+* Responsibility: Hardware developer with Arduino

 #### Media
 ##### BOT-Photos